fsantanna/pingus/ceu/README.md

     // 4.
 Game tick: hides the explosion sprite if (sprite.get_current_frame()==13 && !gfx_exploded) {              // X9
         gfx_exploded = true;                                            // X10
-        gc.color().draw (explo_surf,                                        // X11
+        gc.color().draw (explo_surf, <...>);                            // X11
-                         Vector3f(pingu->get_x()-32, pingu->get_y()-48));   // X12
     }
     gc.color().draw(sprite, pingu->get_pos ());
 }
 ```

 The class defines one state variable for each action to perform (ln.
 X1-X2).
 The "Oh no!" sound plays as soon as the object starts in *state-1* (ln.
 X3).
 The `update` callbacks update the animation sprite and moves the pingu every
 frame (ln.
 X4-X4.1), regardless of the current state.
-When the animation reaches the 10th frame, it plays the "Plop!" if it hasn't
+When the animation reaches the 10th frame, it plays the "Bomb!" if it hasn't
 yet (ln.
 X5-X6), going to *state-2*.
 The `sound_played` state variable is required because the sprite frame doesn't
 necessarily advance on every `update` invocation.
 The same reasoning and technique applies to the *state-3* (ln.
 X7-X8 and
 X9-X10).
 The explosion sprite appears in a single frame in *state-4* (ln.
-X11-X12).
+X11).
 Finally, the pingu dies after the animation frames terminate (ln.
-X13-X14).
+X12-X13).

 Note that a single numeric state variable would suffice to track the states.
-However, the authors chose to encode each state in an independent boolean
+Probably, the authors chose to encode each state in an independent boolean
-variable, probably to ease rearranging and experimenting with them during the
+variable to rearrange and experiment with them during the development.

-development.
+However, due to the short-lived nature of callbacks, state variables are
+unavoidable, being part of the essence of object-oriented programming (methods
++ mutable state).

 The implementation in Céu doesn't require explicit state variables and more
-closely reflects the sequential state machine advancing along with the
+closely reflects in the source code the sequential state machine:
-animation frames:

 ```
 class Bomber with